rparkins999/kde-slow-start-wrapper/README.md

 On the other hand, if you turn off the splash window, you sit there for a long while wondering if you really *did* start the program.

-So this shell script pops us a message box down at the bottom right corner of the screen, where the tiling window manager doesn't put anything until there is no toom anywhere else, and removes the message box when the program main window appears.
+So this shell script pops up a message box down at the bottom right corner of the screen, where the tiling window manager doesn't put anything until there is no toom anywhere else, and removes the message box when the program main window appears.